Nobella-Nyarari-Ejiofor/Neighbourood/README.md

 <p>

-* A user can check projects from other users.
+* A user can check posts from other neighbours.
-* A user can check their projects on their profile.
+* A user can add their profiles.
-* As user can search on different projects.
+* As user can search for different businesses.
-* A user can check API endpoints on the pther profile and projects.
+* A user can add a business and a neighbourhood name .
-* A user can rate other projects.
+* A user can post a post that will be viewed by their neighbours.

 </p>